barryclark/jekyll-now/_posts/2017-09-29-MI-with-clubSandwich.md

 How well does this method perform in practice?
 I'm not entirely sure---I'm just trusting that Barnard and Rubin's approximation is sound and would work in this setting (I mean, they're smart people!).
 Are there other, better approaches?
 Totally possible.
 I have done zero literature review beyond the Barnard and Rubin paper.
 In any case, exploring the performance of this method (and any other alternatives) seems like it would make for a very nice student project.

 There's also the issue of how to do tests of multi-dimensional constraints (i.e., F-tests).
-The `clubSandwich` implements Wald-type tests for multi-dimensional constraints, using a small-sample correction that we developed ([Tipton & Pustejovsky, 2015](http://journals.sagepub.com/doi/abs/10.3102/1076998615606099); [Pustejovsky & Tipton, 2016](http://www.tandfonline.com/doi/full/10.1080/07350015.2016.1247004)).
+The `clubSandwich` package implements Wald-type tests for multi-dimensional constraints, using a small-sample correction that we developed ([Tipton & Pustejovsky, 2015](http://journals.sagepub.com/doi/abs/10.3102/1076998615606099); [Pustejovsky & Tipton, 2016](http://www.tandfonline.com/doi/full/10.1080/07350015.2016.1247004)).
 But it would take some further thought to figure out how to handle multiply imputed data with this type of test...